undeconstructed/sample/README.md

 ## config

-just config server. accepts sources, remembers them, shares the list with the frontend, gives instructions to the fetcher.
+Config server. accepts sources, remembers them, shares the list with the frontend, gives instructions to the fetcher.
+Can fail for short periods, as the frontend is able to continue running without it.